 Something goes wrong just prior to every car accident that occurs, and these problems can include environmental factors, problems with vehicles and of course human factors which are also known as mistakes.
 There are individuals and groups out there that work to compile data regarding car accidents with the hope that studying the data and publicizing the information can help to reduce the number of collisions that occur.
 Perhaps if more people are aware of what causes crashes most often, some of them can be avoided.

-The Alaska Department of Transportation is one governmental agency that compiles crash data, and it provides an exhaustive look at it for anyone who wants to review it.
+is one governmental agency that compiles crash data, and it provides an exhaustive look at it for anyone who wants to review it.
 Clearly, the most severe crashes that can occur are those that lead to fatalities.
 Below you will find the 5 leading causes of fatal car accidents in Alaska that are caused by human factors or mistakes as recorded by law enforcement personnel who handled the aftermath of these crashes.

 Speeding is something that nearly all of us are guilty of from time to time, and many of us do not consider it a particularly dangerous thing to do.
 In reality, traveling at an unsafe speed leads to more fatal crashes in Alaska than any other mistake that’s made behind the wheel.